Lactic acid fermentation: Applications

+Food

 Lactic acid fermentation is used in many areas of the world to produce foods that cannot be produced through other methods.
 The most commercially important genus of lactic acid-fermenting bacteria is Lactobacillus, though other bacteria and even yeast are sometimes used.
 Two of the most common applications of lactic acid fermentation are in the production of yogurt and sauerkraut.